Yashks9979/Git-Tutorial/README.md

 17. 'git remote add <'name of remote'> <'link of the remote'>' -> this command helps us to add a new link to the remote repo and give a name to it

-18. 'git remote rm <'name of remote'>' -> deletes a remote connection
+18. 'git remote rm <'name of remote'>' -> deletes a remote connection.

 19. 'git remote rename <'oldname'> <'newname'> -> renames the remote connection